Stage 2 Pleural Mesothelioma

 Researchers also use staging information to test cancer treatments on patients with the same prognosis.
 The stages of pleural mesothelioma are 1 through 4.
 There are three staging systems (TNM, Brigham, and Butchart).
 Doctors typically use the TNM system to determine the stage.

-The TNM staging system looks for the number of affected lymph nodes, where the cancer has spread (metastasis), and tumor size.
-At stage 2, the cancer hasn’t spread throughout the body.
+The TNM staging system looks for the number of affected lymph nodes, where cancer has spread (metastasis), and tumor size.
+At stage 2, cancer hasn’t spread throughout the body.

-Stage 2 pleural mesothelioma is considered an early stage, but the cancer has likely reached the lymph system, causing cancer cells to start to overwhelm lymph nodes.
+Stage 2 pleural mesothelioma is considered an early stage, but cancer has likely reached the lymph system, causing cancer cells to start to overwhelm lymph nodes.
 The disease is localized, appearing only on one side of the body, but cancer cells may have spread to the other lung.
-There is no distant metastasis, or spread of cancer throughout the whole body.
+There is no distant metastasis.

 According to the TNM scale, at stage 2, the primary tumor may still be resectable, or removed with surgery.

 Treating Stage 2 Pleural Mesothelioma

 Doctors plan treatment around the stage of the disease.
 Standard treatments can include surgery, chemotherapy, radiation, immunotherapy, or a combination of treatments.